-That is why we will explore WES vs WMS – so you can make the right decision.
+That is why in this blog, we will be comparing WES vs WMS so you can make the right decision.

 We will explain in simple words exactly what these two systems are all about, their relative pros and cons, and the one that will work best for you based on your needs.